isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 }
 ```

 After running the app, you get the following flow.
 The first screen shows the personal data form.
-To test, fill it with any values between two and thirty characters:
+To test, fill it with any values between two and 30 characters:

 ![Screenshot of data values](assets/HRWJ_6.png)